Paradise-Pi/ParadisePi/docs/docs/user-guide/deploying/pi.md

 Add ` -nocursor` to the end of the line.
 It should now be `xserver-command = X -nocursor`

+### Disable the automatic update notification

+This will popup every 24hrs to let you know that apt packages can be updated.

+To disbale it, right click on the menu bar in Rapsberry Pi OS and select the `preferences` button for updater.
+This will allow you to set the check frequency to 1000 hours (41 days) and you can then click "remove" to hide it from the taskbar as well

 ## Updating

 Ensure you have taken a backup of the: